wdranjeet/holi/README.md

-# shivratri-countdown
+# Holi-countdown
-Javascript MahaShivRatri CountDown using Html, CSS and Javascript
+Javascript Holi CountDown using Html, CSS and Javascript

 Download OR Clone the reposity

 and then open the index.html
-You will see awesome Mahashiv Ratri Music and count down
+You will see awesome Holi count down